 Executive Order 11990 requires the National Park Service (NPS) and other federal agencies to evaluate the likely impacts of actions in wetlands, even very small ones.
 NPS Director's Order #77-1: Wetland Protection and Procedural Manual, provides NPS procedures for complying with Executive Order 11990.
-This Statement of Findings documents compliance with the NPS wetland protection procedures related to the latest infrastructure improvement action being proposed in Morefield Canyon.
+This Statement of Findings documents compliance with the NPS wetland protection procedures related to incremental impacts on a remnant wetland in the maintenance area during the last 20 years (Figure 4) as well as the latest infrastructure improvement action being proposed in Morefield Canyon.